DSoftTechnology/ADS-FDA-Pool3/README.md

 Live demonstrations of the prototypes were provided to users whose comments were reflected back into the design when possible.

 ###d) Human-centered design techniques and tools

+The entire project was conducted with human-centered design and tools.
+Changes were continuously integrated, deployed on a staging system and tested, and then provided back to users for their inputs and reactions.

 * Brainstorming sessions - worked within the project team to brainstorm concepts and wireframes for development to meet user needs; developed a user navigation map
 * Use Cases - 3 iterations centered on the identified 3 primary personas (not potential FDA data maintainer personas)